Asset Protection

 But almost all individuals who give up US citizenship or permanent residence pay at least some tax in their adopted country.
 In popular expat destinations like Canada and the UK, they typically pay more.

-Is expatriation for you?
 The decision to give up US citizenship is a serious one.
-It requires that you acquire a second passport if you don’t already have one.
+It requires that you get a second passport if you don’t already have one.
 You must also live permanently outside the US if you don’t already.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.